- Oops!Something went wrong.Please try again later.

 TELUS technology solutions (TTech)

-TTech external operating revenues and other income increased by $197 million or 6.0 per cent in the first quarter of 2021, from the increase in mobile and fixed equipment and other service revenues, fixed data services revenues, and health services revenues, as described below.
+TTech external operating revenues and other income increased by $341 million or 11 per cent in the second quarter of 2021, from increases in mobile network revenue, mobile and fixed equipment and other service revenues, fixed data services revenues, and health services revenues, as described below.
+Lower fixed voice services revenues were a slight offset.

-TTech EBITDA increased by $35 million or 2.7 per cent in the first quarter of 2021, while Adjusted EBITDA increased by $23 million or 1.8 per cent, which reflected an increase in direct contribution from mobile and fixed products and services as outlined below, and savings achieved from the enhanced cost-savings initiatives in response to the economic impacts of the pandemic.
-These impacts were partially offset by higher employee benefits expense and other costs related to business acquisitions and growth in business operations.
+TTech EBITDA increased by $126 million or 11 per cent in the second quarter of 2021, while Adjusted EBITDA increased by $93 million or 7.3 per cent, which reflected an increase in direct contribution from mobile and fixed products and services as outlined below, in addition to the non-recurrence of COVID-19-related provisions.
+These impacts were partially offset by higher employee benefits expense and other costs related to business acquisitions and growth in business operations and higher advertising and promotional costs.

 Mobile products and services

-Mobile equipment and other service revenues increased by $100 million in the first quarter of 2021, reflecting higher handset upgrade volumes and higher-value smartphones in the sales mix.
-Handset upgrade volumes increased as a result of the successful execution of our customers first initiatives, including the enhanced capabilities of our digital footprint, and suppressed handset upgrade volumes throughout 2020 manifesting in increased demand in the first quarter of 2021.
+Mobile equipment and other service revenues increased by $143 million in the second quarter of 2021, reflecting higher handset upgrade volumes and higher-value smartphones in the sales mix, largely due to increased market promotion activity.
+Handset upgrade volumes increased as a result of the successful execution of our customers first initiatives, including the enhanced capabilities of our digital footprint, and suppressed handset upgrade volumes throughout 2020 manifesting in increased demand in the second quarter of 2021.

-TTech mobile products and services direct contribution increased by $23 million or 1.7 per cent in the first quarter of 2021, due to higher equipment margins, lower commissions expenses as we continue to drive customer transactions to digital channels in addition to lower contracted volumes in prior periods, and lower roaming expenses, partly offset by lower network revenues as described above.
+TTech mobile products and services direct contribution increased by $76 million or 5.9 per cent in the second quarter of 2021 due to higher network revenues, higher equipment margins, and lower commissions expenses as we continue to drive customer transactions to digital channels, in addition to lower contracted volumes in prior periods.

-Mobile phone ARPU was $56.10 in the first quarter of 2021, a decrease of $2.14 or 3.7 per cent, representing the third consecutive quarter of moderating year-over-year decline.
+Mobile phone ARPU was $56.56 in the second quarter of 2021, an increase of $0.12 or 0.2 per cent.
 Mobile phone ARPU was impacted by the same items noted above for mobile phone ABPU, with the exception of: (i) our TELUS Easy Payment device financing program; (ii) devices with subsidies; and (iii) contracted device upgrades.

-Mobile phone gross additions were 270,000 in the first quarter of 2021, an increase of 5,000, as growth in high-value customer additions, successful promotions including the bundling of our mobility and home services, expanded channels, and the enhanced capabilities of our digital footprint have more than offset the estimated impacts of the pandemic such as customers reducing their general shopping habits in retail outlets along with mandated capacity restrictions.
+Mobile phone gross additions were 305,000 in the second quarter of 2021, an increase of 37,000, as growth in high-value customer additions, successful promotions including the bundling of our mobility and home services, expanded channels, and the enhanced capabilities of our digital footprint, including increased self-serve functions, have more than offset the impacts of the pandemic such as customers reducing their general shopping habits in retail outlets along with mandated capacity restrictions.

-Mobile phone net additions were 31,000 in the first quarter of 2021, an increase of 10,000, as our strong execution in our digital sales channels, successful efforts to drive high-value customer additions and lower churn more than offset the estimated impacts of the pandemic.
+Mobile phone net additions were 89,000 in the second quarter of 2021, an increase of 28,000, as our strong execution in our digital sales channels, expanded channels, and successful efforts to drive high-value customer additions and stable customer churn more than offset the gross addition impacts of the pandemic.

-Our mobile phone churn rate was 0.89 per cent in the first quarter of 2021, compared to 0.94 per cent in the first quarter of 2020.
-The decrease reflects the estimated impacts of the pandemic, including changing customer behaviour due to travel restrictions and customers reducing their general shopping habits in retail outlets since the start of the pandemic, along with mandated capacity restrictions.
-This was in addition to the utilization of our TELUS Easy Payment device financing program, Peace of Mind endless data plans, Bring-It-Back program and TELUS Family Discount offerings, our successful bundling of mobility and home services, and our focus on executing customers first initiatives and upgrade volume programs, as well as our leading network quality.
+Our mobile phone churn rate was 0.81 per cent in the second quarter of 2021, stable as compared to 0.80 per cent in the second quarter of 2020.
+Churn continues to benefit from our successful bundling of mobility and home services, our focus on executing customers first initiatives and upgrade volume programs, and our leading network quality.

-Connected device net additions were 63,000 in the first quarter of 2021, an increase of 14,000, primarily due to increased demand for IoT solutions.
-Connected device net additions are inclusive of approximately 10,000 tablet net losses in the first quarter of 2021 which was flat compared to the prior year.
+Connected device net additions were 84,000 in the second quarter of 2021, an increase of 51,000, primarily due to increased demand for IoT solutions from new and existing customers.

 Fixed products and services

-Fixed data services revenues increased by $102 million in the first quarter of 2021.
-The increase was driven by: (i) increased internet and third wave data service revenues, reflecting a 7.4 per cent increase in our internet subscribers over the past 12 months and higher revenue per customer resulting from internet speed upgrades, larger data usage internet rate plans and rate changes; (ii) increased revenues from smart food-chain technology, driven by business acquisitions; (iii) increased revenues from home and business security driven by expanded services and customer growth; and (iv) higher TV revenues, reflecting subscriber growth of 5.0 per cent over the past 12 months.
+Fixed data services revenues increased by $133 million in the second quarter of 2021.
+The increase was driven by: (i) increased internet and third wave data service revenues, reflecting a 6.9 per cent increase in our internet subscribers over the past 12 months and higher revenue per customer resulting from internet speed upgrades, larger data usage internet rate plans and rate changes; (ii) increased revenues from smart food-chain technology, driven by business acquisitions; (iii) increased revenues from home and business security driven by expanded services and customer growth; and (iv) higher TV revenues, reflecting subscriber growth of 5.2 per cent over the past 12 months.
 This growth was partly offset by the ongoing decline in legacy data service revenues.

-Fixed voice services revenues decreased by $22 million in the first quarter of 2021, reflecting the ongoing decline in legacy voice revenues resulting from technological substitution, greater use of inclusive long distance plans and price plan changes.
+Fixed voice services revenues decreased by $22 million in the second quarter of 2021, reflecting the ongoing decline in legacy voice revenues resulting from technological substitution, greater use of inclusive long distance plans and price plan changes.
 Declines were moderated with our utilization of bundled product offerings, successful retention efforts and the migration from legacy to IP services offerings.
-The decline in residential voice subscribers over the past 12 months was limited to 3.1 per cent, compared to a 3.7 per cent decline in residential voice subscribers for the 12 month period ended March 31, 2020.
+The decline in residential voice subscribers over the past 12 months was limited to 3.1 per cent, compared to a 3.8 per cent decline in residential voice subscribers for the 12 month period ended June 30, 2020.

-Fixed equipment and other services revenues increased by $11 million in the first quarter of 2021, reflecting a higher volume of home and business security equipment sales and data equipment sales.
+Fixed equipment and other services revenues increased by $6 million in the second quarter of 2021, reflecting a higher volume of home and business security equipment sales and data equipment sales.

-TTech fixed product and services direct contribution increased by $44 million or 4.2 per cent in the first quarter of 2021, due to growth in margins of internet and smart food-chain technology, partly offset by declining legacy data and legacy voice margins.
+TTech fixed product and services direct contribution increased by $79 million or 7.8 per cent in the second quarter of 2021, due to growth in margins for internet, smart food-chain technology, and health services, partly offset by declining legacy data and legacy voice margins.

-TV net additions were 11,000 in the first quarter of 2021, an increase of 3,000, mainly due to a lower customer churn rate from strong retention efforts, the success of our bundled product offerings and reduced switching activity due to the pandemic.
+TV net additions were 11,000 in the second quarter of 2021, an increase of 3,000, mainly due to the success of our bundled product offerings.

-Security net additions were 17,000 in the first quarter of 2021, an increase of 2,000, driven by strong growth as we continued to keep our customers connected and protected by offering a range of installation options, and by demand for our bundled product offerings.
-Our continued focus on connecting more homes and businesses directly to fibre, expanding and enhancing our addressable high-speed internet and Optik TV footprint, and bundling these services together, contributed to combined internet, TV and security subscriber growth of 307,000 over the past 12 months.
+Security net additions were 19,000 in the second quarter of 2021, an increase of 7,000, driven by strong growth of new connections through demand for our bundled product offerings and diverse suite of products and services.
+Our continued focus on connecting more homes and businesses directly to fibre, expanding and enhancing our addressable high-speed internet and Optik TV footprint, and bundling these services together, contributed to combined internet, TV and security subscriber growth of 310,000 over the past 12 months.

-Residential voice net losses were limited to 10,000 in the first quarter of 2021, compared to residential voice net losses of 13,000 in the first quarter of 2020.
+Residential voice net losses were limited to 10,000 in the second quarter of 2021, unchanged compared to residential voice net losses of 10,000 in the second quarter of 2020.
 The residential voice subscriber losses continue to reflect the trend of substitution to mobile and internet-based services, partially mitigated by our expanding fibre footprint and bundled product offerings, as well as our strong retention efforts, including lower-priced offerings.

 Through TELUS Health, we are leveraging technology to deliver connected solutions and services, improving access to care and revolutionizing the flow of information while facilitating collaboration, efficiency, and productivity across the healthcare ecosystem, progressing our vision of transforming healthcare and empowering people to live healthier lives.

-Virtual care members were 2.0 million as of the end of the first quarter of 2021, an increase of 1.3 million over the past 12 months, mainly due to the accelerated demand for virtual solutions to keep Canadians safely connected with health and wellness care during the pandemic, and a business acquisition in the fourth quarter of 2020.
+Virtual care members were 2.2 million as of the end of the second quarter of 2021, an increase of 1.0 million over the past 12 months, mainly due to the continued adoption of virtual solutions to keep Canadians safely connected with health and wellness care during the pandemic, and a business acquisition in the fourth quarter of 2020.
 Virtual care member means primary enrolment to receive services on an active TELUS Health virtual care plan.

-Healthcare lives covered were 17.5 million as of the end of the first quarter of 2021, an increase of 2.9 million over the past 12 months, primarily due to the accelerated demand for virtual solutions.
+Healthcare lives covered were 18.1 million as of the end of the second quarter of 2021, an increase of 2.6 million over the past 12 months, primarily due to the accelerated demand for virtual solutions and an increase in value-added services such as COVID-19 lab test results and vaccinations.
 Healthcare lives covered means the number of users (primary members and their dependents) enrolled in various health programs supported by TELUS Health services (e.g. virtual care, health benefits management, preventative care and personal health security).

 Digitally-led customer experiences – TELUS International (DLCX)